tanguybro/blackjack-vr/README.md

-# BlackJack VR
+# Blackjack VR

-BlackJack game in virtual reality made with Unity
+A Blackjack game in virtual reality made with Unity